-In my work in oncology nutrition, I’ve heard these five statements from both patients and healthcare providers alike.
+I’ve heard the following 5 statements from both patients and healthcare providers alike.
 Following are brief explanations to help clarify what’s sensible and evidence-based, versus what’s unfounded.

 1. “Women who have had breast cancer should avoid soy.”

 Fears that soy foods increase breast cancer growth are not supported by evidence from large human studies.
 Soy is indeed rich in isoflavones, a kind of “plant estrogen.”
 However, eating whole soy foods, such as tofu or edamame does not cause a rise in the body’s circulating estrogens, nor does it increase risk for breast cancer or recurrence.
 Choose soy foods in moderation as part of an overall healthful diet.
 Limit highly processed foods that contain ingredients such as soy protein concentrate, and avoid soy isoflavone supplements (e.g. pills, powders), which have not yet been adequately studied for safety.